marmelab/react-admin/Tutorial.md

 ## Using an API As Data Source

-React-admin runs in the browser, and uses APIs for fetching and storing data.
+React-admin runs in the browser, and relies on data it fetches from APIs.

-We'll be using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the datasource for the admin.
+We'll be using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the datasource for the application.
 Here is what it looks like:

 ```
 curl https://jsonplaceholder.typicode.com/users/2